TonyTheTaiga/pycap/README.md

 Your terminal should now look like something like '(env) pycap $ '.

 Next, your going to need to export your API_KEY or update the config.py file.
-API_KEY can be easily exported by running export API_KEY='your-api-key' in the terminal.
+API_KEY can be exported by running "export API_KEY='include-the-(')'" in the terminal.

-Now run 'pip install --editable .' and this should install the script in the virtual enviroment.
+Now run 'pip install --editable path/to/directory' and this should install the script in the virtual enviroment.

 # Usage